pfheatwole/thesis/scratch/intro.rst

   the filtering process (*parameter estimation*), but more likely we'll need to generate an empirical distribution over the wing parameters (a "representative set of wings") and draw simulations from that instead.

+* When designing the state-space model system dynamics, maybe refer to :cite:`mcelreath2020StatisticalRethinking`?
+Great discussion of this in Sec:16.2.4.
+Also in Sec:16.4 he discusses "geocentric" models, such as ARMA, which might be useful.
+Kinematic models explain *what* happens, not *why*;
+  my model must understand the why (the aerodynamics).

 Subtask breakdown